tableauio/tableau/README.md

 - IR: Intermediate Representation.
 - Filter: filter the IR.
 - Exporter: JSON, Text, and Bin.
-- Protoconf: a dialect of Protobuf (proto3) extended with tableau options.
+- Protoconf: a dialect of Protobuf (proto3) extended with tableau options, also a conversion spec with expressive, elegant syntax.

 ## Design